 If anything is missing/broken, please leave a note of explanation for science centre staff.

-Kits are not available for booking after the long weekend in May.
+Kits are not available for booking and will not be shipped after the long weekend in May.

 All kits must be returned by the third week of June so that science centre staff have time to check them all prior to summer holiday.